Our Concept of a Structural Equation Model

 SemConstant

-The rest of this page explains the building blocks for each part.
-First, we explain every part and give an overview on the different options that are available.
-After that, the API - model parts section serves as a reference for detailed explanations about the different options.
-(How to stick them together to a final model is explained in the section on Model Construction.)
+The rest of this page explains each building block and the available options.
+After that, the API - model parts section serves as a reference for detailed explanations.
+(How to stick the building blocks together into a final model is explained in the section on Model Construction.)

 The observed part aka SemObserved

-The observed part contains all necessary information about the observed data.
+The observed part contains all necessary information about the observed data, and pre-computes the statistics a loss function needs from it — for example the observed covariance matrix, or the different patterns of missingness used for full information maximum likelihood (FIML) estimation.
 Currently, we have three options: SemObservedData for fully observed datasets, SemObservedCovariance for observed covariances (and means) and SemObservedMissing for data that contains missing values.

 The implied part aka SemImplied

-The implied part is what your model implies about the data, for example, the model-implied covariance matrix.
+The implied part defines how the model-implied statistics (for example, the model-implied covariance matrix and mean vector) are computed from the parameters.
 There are two options at the moment: RAM, which uses the reticular action model to compute the model implied covariance matrix, and RAMSymbolic which does the same but symbolically pre-computes part of the model, which increases subsequent performance in model fitting (see Symbolic precomputation).
-There is also a third option, ImpliedEmpty that can serve as a 'placeholder' for models that do not need an implied part.
+There is also a third option, ImpliedEmpty that can serve as a 'placeholder' for loss terms that do not need an implied part.

 • SemML: maximum likelihood estimation